MRO has adopted Optional Masking for staff and patients.

 - MRO will continue to keep you updated with new developments during and after the COVID-19 outbreak.

 Amid the COVID-19 outbreak, Minneapolis Radiation Oncology (MRO) is committed to doing everything we can to ensure the safety of our patients and staff.
 We have implemented an internal COVID-19 Task Force that is continually monitoring, evaluating, and updating procedures.
-And we’re following recommendations from the Centers of Disease Control (CDC), the American Society of Therapeutic Radiation Oncology (ASTRO) and other federal, state and local agencies.
+And we’re following recommendations from the Centers for Disease Control and Prevention (CDC), the Minnesota Department of Health (MDH), the American Society of Therapeutic Radiation Oncology (ASTRO) and other federal, state and local agencies.

 Some people with cancer might have a higher risk of getting COVID-19 and the increased risks associated with having cancer.
 Take steps to protect yourself.
 Ask your MRO doctor or nurse about special recommendations based on your own health or type of treatment.

 Here are some frequently asked questions and answers you may find helpful.
 Please keep in mind that the situation for COVID-19 is changing daily, so these recommendations may change.

 COVID-19, or novel coronavirus, is a new type of virus that can cause mild to severe infections in the lungs, especially for people with weakened immune systems.